 Traditionally, throughout Europe and in traditional Chinese medicine, people have used mugwort as a treatment for a variety of health conditions.

 For example, people have smoked or consumed the dried leaves as a way to promote lucid dreaming, though there have been few studies into this.

-Others who use the herb suggest that it has antibacterial properties, but again, there have been few studies investigating this.
+Others who use the herb suggest that it has antibacterial properties, but again, there have been

 The following are some other examples of the potential health benefits of mugwort.